Where to start

-Once you’ve made the decision to go your separate ways, there’s a lot to consider.
+Once you’ve decided to go your separate ways, there’s a lot to consider.
 You’ll need to:

-- make arrangements for your children if necessary
+- make arrangements for any children you may have

 - work out what help you need